 The Bard retrievable IVC filter has been shown to have an accelerated failure risk and serious side effects.
 Studies have shown that the filter fractures and migrates in up to between 20 to 30% of patients use.
 A study found that the Cook Celect IVC Filter had a 43% perforation risk after implantation.
 Other IVC devices have a much lower failure and perforation rate.

 Adverse Reports and FDA Warnings For IVC Devices

 Surgeons implant retrievable Inferior Vena Cava filters (IVCs) in the veins of patients who are unable to take anticoagulants (blood thinners) in order to prevent blood clots from moving to the lungs.
 IVCs catch the clots in the blood stream and, over time, the clots dissipate.
 But the U.S. Food & Drug Administration (FDA) received hundreds of adverse reports about the retrievable filters.
 Reported complications included punctured organs, blood vessels and filter migration to different parts of the body.

 In 2010, the FDA warned the retrievable filters posed risks of filter fracture, device migration, and organ perforation and should be removed as soon as the patient’s risk for blood clots subsided.
 The FDA updated safety communication in 2014, stating most devices should be removed between the 29th and 54th day after implantation.
 But the warning signs came too late for some.
 Plaintiffs began filing lawsuits across the country claiming the filters caused harm and death.

 If you or your loved one has suffered the side effect stated above because of the Bard, Cook Medical or Cordis IVC filter you may be entitled to financial recovery.
 Call us now for a free case evaluation.
 The call is 100% confidential and free of charge.
-Don’t delay call 1-800-718-4658 now, use the live chat or complete the “Do I Have A Case?” form on this page.
+Don’t delay call 1-800-718-4658 now, use the live chat or complete the contact form on this page.